 These are an early kind of nylon with a crepey feel.
 Note that the side opening has by now disappeared, replaced by the elastic waist.

-During the 1950s the French knickers, tap pants, or "scanties" (a term my mother insists upon) disappeared, replaced by a more modern kind of high waisted and full panties.
+During the 1950s the French knickers, tap pants, or "scanties", as they were called in Australia, disappeared, replaced by a more modern kind of high waisted and full panties.

 High Waist Panties

 This is a kind of hybrid pair of panties with the look of short legged French knickers, still with loose legs.
 Note the beautiful lace insertion work.

 Underwear like this was most likely part of a woman's "trousseau" - the special wardrobe she made or collected to take with her into her marriage.

 These panties are a beautiful early nylon with a dainty pattern in the weave, with cotton lace to trim.
 These come as a set with the matching slip and camisole.

 This panty style continues into the 1960s, with nylon being the most popular fabric, along with cotton.

 By the mid 1960s, of course, anything goes.

 I suspect these ruffly cuties were originally the pants to a babydoll pyjama set, but how sweet!!